Scott D. Lutender

 Dennis Hardesty

-New Equipment Training & Fielding Manager (TACOM & ILSC)
+New Equipment Training & Fielding Manager (NATICK, TACOM & ILSC)

 Dennis Hardesty became a member of Advanced Design Corporation (ADC) in September of 1998 as a Logistics Management Specialist.
 Since joining ADC, Mr. Hardesty was named Project Manager over New Equipment Training and Materiel Fielding.
-Previous to the ADC family he had served the U. S. Government for 28 years.
-During his tenure with the U. S. Government, Mr. Hardesty served in Europe, South Vietnam (where he completed 2 tours and was awarded the Silver Star, Bronze Star and Purple Heart), Tooele Army Depot, Dugway Proving Grounds, U. S. Engineer Command (USAEC), U. S. Army Aviation Command (USAAVSCOM), the Pentagon, U. S. Army Material Command (AMC), U. S. Army Troop Support Command (USATROSCOM) and the U. S. Army Aviation and Troop Command (USAATCOM).
+Before the ADC family he had served the U. S. Government for 28 years.
+During his tenure with the U. S. Government, Mr. Hardesty served in Europe, South Vietnam, Tooele Army Depot, Dugway Proving Grounds, U. S. Engineer Command (USAEC), U. S. Army Aviation Command (USAAVSCOM), the Pentagon, U. S. Army Material Command (AMC), U. S. Army Troop Support Command (USATROSCOM) and the U. S. Army Aviation and Troop Command (USAATCOM).

 Mr. Hardesty currently resides in Granite City, Illinois with his wife, Diana and two sons, Chaz and Andy.